On the 1st of July, Judy NAJNUDEL in the S3AM team, has defended her thesis called:

 Her thesis is directed by Thomas HELIE, CNRS, head of the S3AM team, STMS (Ircam, Sorbonne Université, CNRS, ministère de la Culture) and co-directed by David ROZE (CNRS-STMS) and Rémy MÜLLER (UVI).

-It will be at IRCAM, Stravinsky room, but you can follow it through the IRCAM's YouTube channel: https://youtu.be/v3tq6A--WuE
+It was at IRCAM, Stravinsky room, but you can follow it through the IRCAM's YouTube channel: https://youtu.be/v3tq6A--WuE

 Bernhard Maschke - Rapporteur - Professeur, Université Lyon 1